jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02b.md

 {{< img src="/photos/psych/facepalm.jpg" alt="WTF" cap="The fact that the world allowed the absurd statements by Kenyes is a huge insult to the intellect of humanity" >}}

-> *Superphyics Note: The corruption done by Keynes on Classical Theory leads to absurd statements.
+{{< n n="The corruption done by Keynes on Classical Theory leads to absurd statements." >}}

 The postulate that there is a tendency for the real wage to come to equality with the marginal disutility of labour [workers refusing to work for slave wages] clearly presumes that workers can decide their real wages, but not the quantity of employment willing to work at this wage.

 The traditional theory maintains that the real wage* is determined by the wage bargains between the entrepreneurs and the workers.

-> *Superphysics Note= Yes, workers determine their real wages by signing or not signing the employment contract.
+{{< n n="Yes, workers determine their real wages by signing or not signing the employment contract.
 Money-wages (nominal values) are irrelevant.
-Workers will not work for 1,000,000 junk-cryptocoin unless that junk-cryptocoin can buy real goods.
+Workers will not work for 1,000,000 junk-cryptocoin unless that junk-cryptocoin can buy real goods." >}}